How pGenie Works¶

 Index Analysis¶

 The pgn manage-indexes command keeps your index set lean and correct as the application evolves.
-It connects to the same ephemeral container used during generation, inspects all existing non-primary indexes from the catalog, and runs EXPLAIN on every query to detect sequential scans.
+It connects to the same temporary analysis database used during generation, inspects all existing non-primary indexes from the catalog, and runs EXPLAIN on every query to detect sequential scans.
 It then produces a SQL migration that:

 - Drops indexes that are no longer used by any observed query (unused), are exact duplicates of another index (redundant), or have composite trailing columns that no query needs (excessive).